Skip to content

 • Remaining lease length (WALE): How long the current tenant leases will last on average.
 Longer leases generally mean more stable income.

-Why traders choose Singapore REITs
+Why traders and investors choose Singapore REITs

 Singapore REITs (S-REITs) are REITs listed on the Singapore Exchange (SGX).
 They give you access to high-quality property assets across Asia without the hassle of buying actual buildings.
 With over 40 REITs worth more than S$100 billion2, Singapore has become Asia's REIT powerhouse.